-Lately, the online marketplace Etsy has alienated quite a few clients by announcing some changes in regulations.
-Most recently, Etsy announced plans to begin pushing sellers’ products in the form of off-site ads.
-Sellers’ products will be advertised on sites like Google, Facebook, Instagram, Pinterest, and Bing.
-Vendors will only pay for this advertising when a customer clicks an ad featuring one of their items and then purchases from their shop within 30 days.
-Then, the vendor will pay an advertising fee of 12%-15%.
-While this advertising will likely bring in sales that vendors would not have received otherwise, it is very off-putting that Etsy makes off-site ads mandatory for all merchants who made over $10,000 in the past year.
+For some Etsy vendors, the last straw may be the site’s plans to push sellers’ products in the form of offsite ads.
+Etsy advertises sellers’ products on sites like Google, Facebook, Instagram, Pinterest, and Bing.
+Vendors pay for this advertising only when a customer clicks an ad featuring one of their items and then purchases from the shop within 30 days.
+Then, the vendor will pay hefty advertising fees of 12% or 15% of the total sale.
+While the offsite ads likely will bring in sales that vendors would not have received otherwise, not everyone is happy that Etsy makes Offsite Ads mandatory for merchants who made over $10,000 in the past year.

 And this isn’t the first time Etsy has made a large change that affected their user base.
-For example, in July of 2019, Etsy began giving priority to sellers who offered free shipping, and in July of 2018, Etsy raised transaction fees from 3.5% to 5%!
+For example, in 2019, Etsy began giving priority to sellers who offered free shipping, and in 2018, Etsy raised transaction fees from 3.5% to 5%.
 Before that, Etsy changed its regulations to allow merchants to contract outside help with manufacturing, making leading sellers worry that factories would jump in and take over the marketplace.
 While Etsy maintains that these policies are intended to open up opportunities for sellers, quite a few customers have responded by jumping ship and seeking Etsy alternatives.

-If you are one of those artists looking for a new home for your store or if you are starting for the first time, here are some Etsy alternatives to consider.
+If you are one of the creators and artists looking for a new home for your store, or if you are searching for the best site to launch a new venture that lets you avoid paying Etsy’s fees, you may want to consider some Etsy alternatives.
 But before jumping into the comparisons, let’s get the low-down on some of the things that have made Etsy such a great platform for so many vendors.

-- Great opportunity for small vendors with handmade items
+- Specialized for small vendors with handmade items

 - A community of artists all visible from the same site

 - Limited themes and customizations